 Cost baseThe first thing manufacturers have to do is get the cost base right.
 Simply trying to buy business will end in failure: you need to have a robust grip on your internal cost base from the outset.

 DifferentiatorIt is especially important in emerging markets to know exactly what your differentiator is from competitors’ products – because it almost certainly won’t be price.
 Your differentiator could be quality, or flexibility, shorter lead times or the ability to provide a truly bespoke service, from initial design right through to production and testing, for customers.

 Know your marketThis is absolutely key anywhere, but especially in territories and cultures which are unfamiliar.
 Be wary of unexpected pitfalls – and there will be plenty.
 Just think of the Royal Mail’s abandoned re-brand as ‘Consignia’ – which is very close to the Spanish word for ‘left luggage’.
 You don’t want to go there, ever.
 Use the help available from the UKTI to research the new territory.
 Local chambers of trade also organise trade missions and insight.

+Expect the world to changeYou may be able to happily export to a new market for a long time; and if so, good for you.
+It’s more likely if you have a strong differentiator.
+But conditions change and you may come under pressure to find a local supply base, in effect ‘exporting’ your expertise.
 There is no doubt we are in exciting times and as a nation we have strong foundations on which we can continue to build.
 Certainly, as a manufacturer, Britain has a fantastic reputation across the globe and if export is the key to continued success it is therefore vital that businesses capitalise on the strength of what is essentially brand GB.
 John Nollett is Managing Director of Pailton Engineering and board member of Coventry and Warwickshire Chamber of Commerce Image Source

 Share this story